the-reefshark/tp/docs/UserGuide.md

 Edits an existing bug in the tracker

-Format: `edit INDEX [n/NEW_NAME] [d/NEW_DESCRIPTION] [t/NEW_TAG]`
+Format: `edit INDEX [c/COLUMN] [n/NEW_NAME] [d/NEW_DESCRIPTION] [note/NEW_NOTE] [t/NEW_TAG]`

+- The command to be used depends on which view the user is in.
+The user can either be in **Kanban view** or **List view**.
+  - **Kanban view**: User must supply `COLUMN`.
+The bugs are filtered such that only bugs that have a `STATE` matching the `COLUMN` selected are considered.
+The bug at the specified `INDEX` of this filtered list is selected to be edited.
-- Edits the bug at the specified `INDEX`.
+  - **List view**: `COLUMN` should **not** be supplied.
+The bug at the specified `INDEX` is edited.
 The index refers to the index number shown in the displayed list of bugs.

+- Edits the specified bug.
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
 - **Multiple tags** can be added or edited.

 Examples:

-- `edit 1 n/Wrong list numbers when displaying list d/List column printed as all 1's`, edits the name and description of the 1st bug to be "Wrong list numbers when displaying list" and "List column printed as all 1's" respectively.
+- `edit 1 n/Wrong list numbers when displaying list d/List column printed as all 1's`, edits the name and description of the 1st bug to be *Wrong list numbers when displaying list* and "List column printed as all 1's" respectively.
-- `edit 2 d/When listing items, duplicates are printed`, edits the description of the 2nd bug to be "When listing items, duplicated are printed".
+- `edit 2 d/When listing items, duplicates are printed note/Tried a fix using iterator, did not work`, edits the description of the 2nd bug to be *When listing items, duplicated are printed*
 - `edit 3 t/Logger t/Logging`, edits/adds the two tags provided *Logger* and *Logging*.

 ### Editing a tag of a bug : `editTag`